 Under the 1990 Plan and 1996 Plan, stock options are granted to the Company's executive officers.
-The size of stock option awards is determined by the Committee using as a guideline a formula which takes into account competitive compensation data and the executive's total cash compensation opportunity (base salary and bonus opportunity).
+The size of stock option awards is determined by the Committee using as a guideline a formula, which takes into account competitive compensation data.
 The formula does not take into account the amount of stock options previously awarded to the executive officers, although the Committee may do so.
 In the event of poor Company or individual performance, the Committee may elect not to award options or to grant options on fewer shares.